Learn About Vitamin E in 5 Minutes

-How long do you need to take vitamin E to start experiencing its benefits if you’re deficient?
+How long do you need to take vitamin E to start experiencing its benefits?

-Patients with severe cases of vitamin E deficiency may be prescribed intravenous water-soluble vitamin E. The water-soluble form of this nutrient absorbs quickly, but other types of vitamin E do not absorb so fast.
-Therefore, it may take days or weeks for you to start to recover from the symptoms of vitamin E deficiency if you take fat-soluble forms of this substance.
+The water-soluble form of this nutrient absorbs quickly, but other types of vitamin E do not absorb so fast.
+Therefore, it may take days or weeks for you to start to feel the benefits of vitamin E supplementation.

 How long does it take for your body to digest/absorb vitamin E?

 The absorption process for vitamin E is very complex, and absorption rates vary from person to person.
-Depending on your age and relative health, alpha-tocopherol may absorb at different rates.
+Depending on your age and relative health, D-alpha-tocopherol succinate may absorb at different rates.
 As a fat-soluble nutrient, however, vitamin E will always absorb slower than a water-based vitamin.

 How long does vitamin E stay in your body after you take it?